Fund Your Attendance to POTD

 Being at this conference is an investment in your dance’s future!

-~ Solicit contributions from your community: Let your dancers and performers know that you’re planning to give your organization a big boost by attending, and encourage them get invested in the process too.
-After all, your attendance will ultimately benefit them!
+~ Solicit contributions from your community: Let your dancers and performers know you’re giving your organization a big boost by attending, and encourage them get invested in the process too.
+Your attendance will ultimately benefit them!

-~ Get a grant: Seek out generous donors who would support your attendance, whether local community foundations or individuals.
+~ Get a grant: Seek out generous donors who would support your attendance, such as local community foundations or individual philanthropists.

-~ Spread the word, cast a wide net: Let your broader local community know what you are planning and why.
+~ Spread the word, cast a wide net: Let your broader local community, beyond the dance, know what you are planning and why.
 Point out the benefits to the locals of having a dance series in your area.
 Emphasize the positive attributes (intergenerational activity, living tradition, chem-free, live music, healthy exercise, community-building, etc.).
 Ordinary citizens who value your dance’s contributions to local society may even help get you to the conference!
+(As a bonus, you will also spread the word about your dance!)

 ~ Other?
 Tell us your own great ideas for paying for the conference, and we’ll add them to this page!